 Citrus Trees You Can Grow

 There's more to citrus than lemons and limes.
 With multiple varieties of color and flavor combinations, there are many options for growing citrus.
-Discover the differences and find the perfect citrus type for your garden.
+Whether you're looking for tart fruit, sweet fruit, or something in between, discover the differences and find the perfect citrus type for your garden.

 It has the appearance of a lemon, but this member of the citrus family yields little or no juice and lots of pulpy flesh.
 The fruit of citron is large and thick-skinned, and it usually grows on a scraggly tree that sometimes serves as a novelty.
 'Etrog' is the most common variety, but the fingered citron 'Buddha's Hand' has an unusual fruit shape and is often used in floral displays.